skoope-code/DSiPhotoSync-for-TWLMenu/README.md

 ## What it does *not* do

-- It does **not** read the internal NAND Photo app store (those are stored in the encrypted DSi photo format).
+- It does **not** read the internal NAND Photo app store.
 Shoot to SD so the JPEGs land in `DCIM`.
 - It does **not** delete or alter your original photos.
 Removing a photo only deletes the generated PNG from the slideshow folder; the original JPEG stays put, so anything you remove can be added back later.

 ## Using the app

-When launched, DSiPhotoSync shows a menu on the bottom screen.
-The top screen shows a "Riddle of the day" while you're in the menus and list views, and switches to a full controls legend when you're browsing a grid.

-The menu has three items:
+When launched, DSiPhotoSync shows a menu with three options:

-- **Add photos** — pick which new JPEGs to sync (all checked by default), then **START** to sync the checked ones.
+- **Add photos** — pick which new JPEGs to sync (all checked by default).
-- **View gallery** — browse already-synced photos; expand one full screen, remove one, or remove all.
+- **View gallery** — browse, view, or remove already-synced photos.
-- **Settings** — set your default view and toggle Quick mode.
+- **Settings** — set your default view and toggle [Quick mode](line 61).

-From the menu, press **START** at any time to instantly sync every new photo (one-tap "Sync new") without going through the Add list.
+> From the main menu, you can also press **START** at any time to sync every new photo without going through the Add list.

 ### List view and grid view